raj23manj/springBoot/jokesapp/README.md

           - public List<Flight> buildFallbackFlights(String from, String to) {}
           * reduce the time aswell
             - hystrix.command.getFlightsKey.execution.isolation.thread.timeoutInMilliseconds=3000

+      * Bulk Head Strategy
+        * By default when we annotate our bootstrap class with @EnableCircuitBreaker, Hystrix on the start up of the service creates a thread pool and all the calls to the method which are annotated with @HystrixCommand are processed by a thread in the thread pool, so when we have multiple functionalities defined in our service which are again dependent on other down stream services and we have annotated the functionalities with @HystrixCommand and calls to all the functionalites will be severved by the threads in the same thread pool.
+        * Let's assume one of the dependent service is not performing well, so can block the threads of the thread pool which can affect other functionalities due to unavailability of the threads.
+Bulk head Strategy comes to rescue, we can place remote service calls to its own thread pool with a configuration of number of thread, usage etc so that bad performing services should not affect other service calls to avoid sysem degradation and crash at last
+        - @HystrixCommand(commandKey="getFlightsKey", fallbackMethod="buildFallbackFlights", threadPoolKey="getFlightsThreadPool",
+          			threadPoolProperties= {
+          					@HystrixProperty(name="coreSize", value="1"), @HystrixProperty(name="maxQueueSize", value="2")
+          			})

+            * coresize => used to set the number of core threads needs to be available for the processing at the max
+            * maxQueueSize => quesize to hold the requests if thread is not available

 # To Access Environment(application-properties)
     @Autowired